 Voter information cards are NOT required for identification to vote at the polls.
 Instead, at the polls, you will be asked to provide a valid picture identification with signature.
 A voter information card is strictly for information purposes only, not for identification.

-A voter may receive a free replacement voter information card at any time by contacting the Supervisor of Election's office, completing the Online Florida Voter Registration Application Form, or by completing the PDF Registration Application Form, which is also available in our office.
+A voter may receive a free replacement voter information card at any time by contacting the Supervisor of Election's office, or by completing the Florida Voter Registration Application Form, which is also available in our office.
 Upon verification of registration, the supervisor will issue the duplicate card.

 In the case of a new registration, a voter information card is mailed to the applicant after the registration is approved.
 This voter information card constitutes notice of approval of registration.
 Cards are normally received by the applicant within two weeks of our office receiving the application.
 If the applicant is not yet 18 years of age, the card is mailed after the voter turns 18.
 If the registration application was incomplete, the Supervisor of Elections will send a notice to the applicant requesting additional information on an application form.
 If the application is denied, the Supervisor of Elections will send a notice to the applicant notifying them of the denial and the reason it was denied.

 In the case of a registration record change, the Supervisor of Elections will issue the voter a new voter information card upon verification of previous registration.
 A new voter information card replaces all previous voter information cards.